marcingas/PrepareMappingInterface/README.md

 defoult method to JSON() that points out : type, label, marker static method: that takes a Mappable instance as an argument.
 This method should print out the properties for each mappable type.

+Example of String for every feature that will be mapped:
+"properties” : { "name” : "Town Hall", "usage": "GOVERNMENT"}

 TWO CLASSES that implements this interface: BUILDING, UTILITYLINE